DJHansford/speckle_project/speckle_simulate/README.md

 ## run_lc_to_camera
 `run_lc_to_camera`
-Sets up and runs simulation of light from LC to camera.
-The user is prompted to select the location of their simulated data and the screen type they wish to use.
+Sets up for simulation of light propagation from the LC device through a lens, onto a screen and then imaged by a camera.
+You will be prompted to provide the location of your simulated data and your screen selection.
+(Two screens that I used in my DPhil are provided in \supplementary\screens).